List of towns and cities in Australia by year of settlement: Australia proper

 For 40,000–70,000 years, the Australian mainland and Tasmania have been inhabited by the Australian Aboriginal people, and the Torres Strait Islands (now part of Queensland) by Torres Strait Islanders.
-Aboriginals were hunter-gatherers fire stick farmers who travelled between seasonal settlements inside country boundaries.
+Aboriginal people were hunter-gatherers and fire stick farmers who travelled between seasonal settlements inside country boundaries.
 Many groups had more permanent camps that they lived in for much of the year.
 Torres Strait Islanders engaged in some agriculture and had permanent villages.
 In 1788, the British Empire began colonising Australia, constructing permanent towns and farms.
 Aboriginal people began living in permanent settlements, some by choice while others were forced.

 External territories

 The Cocos-Keeling Islands and Christmas Island have only been inhabited since the 1880s.
 Information for them can be found in the table below.
 Norfolk Island was first settled by Polynesians in the 13th or 14th century.
 In 1788 the British colonised the island, by that time the Polynesians had been gone for hundreds of years.
 Jervis Bay Territory is located on the Australian mainland and has two small villages.
 Prior to British settlement, the area was inhabited by Yuin aboriginal people.
 The Coral Sea Islands, Heard Island and McDonald Islands and the Australian Antarctic Territory have never had permanent inhabitants, but do have weather and research stations where people temporarily live and work.
 The Ashmore and Cartier Islands have never been inhabited, but are regularly visited by traditional Indonesian fishers.